Coldarn/twiceover-client/README.md

 - code syntax highlighting via [Highlight.js](https://github.com/isagalaev/highlight.js)
 - adding new iterations and diffing between any pair of them
 - inline commenting
+- server communication for persisting and loading reviews

 **To Do:**
-- server communication for persisting and loading reviews
-- review-level comments
-- adding/removing reviewers after creation
+- feature enhancements are now tracked on the [issues page](/../../issues)

 ### [twiceover-server](https://github.com/Coldarn/twiceover-server)
 node.js-based web server to support persisting and hosting reviews along with sending out emails.

-**To Do:**
+**Done:**
 - review creation/persistence
 - adding comments and iterations to an existing review

-- browsing outstanding reviews
-- sending emails for review invites and updates
+**To Do:**
+- feature enhancements are now tracked on the [twiceover-server issues page](https://github.com/Coldarn/twiceover-server/issues)